FireTail-io/firetail-appsync-lambda/README.md

 A [serverless.yml](./serverless.yml) is provided in the root of this repository which can be used to deploy this binary to Lambda, and expects the binary to be found in a `bin` directory at the root of the repository, hence `-o ../bin/logs-handler`.

+### Deploying the Firetail AppSync Lambda with Serverless

-The provided [serverless.yml](./serverless.yml) has two parameters:
+A [serverless.yml](./serverless.yml) is provided in the root of this repository, which has two parameters:

 1. `firetail-api-token`, an API token for the Firetail Logs API.
 2. `cloudwatch-log-group`, the log group for an AppSync API in Cloudwatch.